A Unified FPT Framework for Crossing Number Problems: The framework: description and main result

-We consider \emph{colored graphs}, in which each \emph{edge} is labeled with a positive integer.
-A \emph{colored drawing} in a surface~$\surf$ is a drawing of a colored graph~$G$ in~$\surf$ in which each edge of the drawing inherits the color of the corresponding edge of~$G$.
-Throughout this paper, let $\surf$ be a surface, and let $\cfD$ be the set of colored drawings of graphs on~$\surf$.
+Let $c$ be a positive integer and $\surf$ a surface.
+We consider \emph{colored} graphs, in which each \emph{edge} is labeled with an integer in~$\{1,\ldots,c\}$.
+A \emph{colored drawing} is a drawing~$D$ of a colored graph~$G$ in~$\surf$ in which each edge of~$D$ inherits the color of the corresponding edge of~$G$.

-The general formulation of our result is based on the following definition, in which the function $\kappa$ of a drawing should be thought of as a generalization of the (traditional) crossing number --- ``counting the crossings'', or indicating (with value $\infty$) that ``a drawing is invalid''.
-More precisely, $\kappa$ is a quality function that does not increase upon changes that add no new crossings, and $\lambda$ bounds the number of pieces into which edges are split in valid drawings:

-\begin{definition}[Crossing-counting pair] Let $\kappa:\cfD\to\Z_+\cup\{\infty\}$ be a function, and let $\lambda:\Z_+\to\Z_+$ be a non-decreasing function.
-We say that $(\kappa,\lambda)$ is a \emph{crossing-counting pair} if: \begin{enumerate} \item For any $D,D'\in\cfD$, we have $\kappa(D')\le\kappa(D)$ whenever $D'$ results from~$D$ by one of the following operations: \begin{enumerate}[(a)] \item the removal of a vertex or an edge; \item the addition of a vertex whose image is disjoint from the image of~$D$ (and from the boundary of~$\surf$); \item the addition of an edge, of an arbitrary color, connecting two vertices in~$D$, and otherwise disjoint from the image of~$D$ (and from the boundary of~$\surf$); \item a self-homeomorphism of~$\surf$. \end{enumerate} \item For any drawing~$D^\times\in\cfD$ such that each edge carries at least one intersection point in~$D^\times$ (either a self-intersection or an intersection with another edge, but common endpoints do not count) and $\kappa(D^\times)<\infty$, the number of pieces of~$D^\times$ is at most~$\lambda(\kappa(D^\times))$. \item One can compute $\lambda(i)$ in $2^{\OO(i)}$ time. \end{enumerate} \end{definition}
+Let $\DD$ be a class of colored drawings on~$\surf$.
+(Thus $\DD$ implicitly depends on~$c$ and~$\surf$.)
+We say that $\DD$ is \emph{stable} if, for any $D\in\DD$, any drawing obtained from~$D$ by any of the following operations is also in~$\DD$: \begin{enumerate}[(a)] \item the removal of a vertex or an edge; \item the addition of a vertex whose image is disjoint from the image of~$D$ (and from the boundary of~$\surf$); \item the addition of an edge, of an arbitrary color, connecting two vertices in~$D$, and otherwise disjoint from the image of~$D$ (and from the boundary of~$\surf$); \item a self-homeomorphism of~$\surf$. \end{enumerate} For example, for any integer~$t$, the class of normal drawings with at most $t$ crossings is stable.

-Note that \Cref{def:crossing-counting-pair}, \cref{it:crocountI}, implies that $\kappa$ is not affected by any of the operations (b), (c), and~(d), since such operations can be reversed by an operation of type (a) or~(d).

-As an important special case, if $\kappa(D)$ is the number of crossings in~$D$, or is~$\infty$ if $D$ is not a normal drawing\onlynoapx{ (i.e., has an intersection of multiplicity at least three or a tangency intersection)}, and $\lambda(i)=4i$, then $(\kappa,\lambda)$ satisfies the conditions of \Cref{def:crossing-counting-pair} (indeed, note that each piece of an edge of~$D^\times$ is incident to at least one crossing point, and each crossing point involves at most four pieces).
-This motivates the term `{crossing-counting pair}'.
+For a stable class~$\DD$ of colored drawings, we introduce the following problem: \Prob{\DCP{}} {a positive integer $c$; a colored graph~$G$ with colors in~$\{1,\ldots,c\}$} {Is there a colored drawing~$D\in\DD$ of the graph~$G$?}

+Before proceeding further, we remark that the traditional crossing number problem is an instance of the \DCP{}: \begin{observation} For every integer $t$, the problem whether a graph $G$ has crossing number at most~$t$ on a surface $\surf$ is a \DxC{$\DD_t$} instance for $c=1$ (a single color) and the stable class~$\DD_t$ of all normal drawings with at most $t$ crossings on $\surf$. \end{observation}